reiji061/cifar10_classification_with_vgg16/README.md

 # VGG16 for CIFAR-10 Classification with Grad-CAM Visualization

-This project demonstrates the use of the VGG16 model to classify the CIFAR-10 dataset, and utilizes Grad-CAM for visualizing where VGG16 focuses its attention during classification.
+This project demonstrates the use of VGG16 to classify the CIFAR-10 dataset, and utilizes Grad-CAM for visualizing where VGG16 focuses its attention during classification.

 ## Features